davibarreira/Vizagrams.jl/docs/src/index.md

 * Diagramming DSL inspired by the Haskell library [Diagrams](https://archives.haskell.org/projects.haskell.org/diagrams/);
 * Visualization grammar with syntax similar to [Vega-Lite](https://vega.github.io/vega-lite/);
 * Ability to define custom graphical marks;
-* Use graphic expressions to create new data visualization specifications;
+* Ability to use graphic expressions to create new data visualization specifications;
 * Manipulate and combine plots using diagramming operations;

 ## Quickstart